rapid7/insightconnect-plugins/plugins/subnet/help.md

 #### Check Address in Subnet

-This action is used to determine if the provided IP address is in the sub-net.
+This action is used to determine if the provided IP address is in the subnet.

 ##### Input